Showing posts with label family. Show all posts

 Hey Elliot: one day you will have guns too!

-And last but not least: here is Jonathan getting ready for his big interview.
-He recently got a job at a Credit Union and I thought he would think it sweet that I posted it here because he has been such a diligent reader of this blog.
+Last but not least, Jonathan is getting ready for his big interview.
+He recently got a job at a Credit Union, and I thought he would think it sweet that I posted it here because he has been such a diligent reader of this blog.
 Thanks, John!

 30.7.07